multiview-stitcher/multiview-stitcher/README.md

 ### Work in progress

-WARNING: THIS IS WORK IN PROGRESS. `multiview-stitcher` is being developed in the open but has not been released yet.
+WARNING: THIS IS WORK IN PROGRESS. `multiview-stitcher` is being developed in the open and has not reached a stable release yet.
+The API is subject to change.

 ### Previous work